 What is PrefabNZ?

 PrefabNZ is a non-profit membership organisation that informs, educates and advocates for innovation and excellence in offsite design and construction in New Zealand.
 Our Members are at the heart of everything we do and we are the heart of innovative construction in New Zealand.

 We are passionate about how prefabrication and new technologies can achieve a better built environment - higher quality, smarter, greener, safer, faster, more innovative and efficient building solutions.
-Our mission is to increase the uptake of innovative prebuilt construction to 40%* by cost by 2020.
+Our mission is to be a member-focused innovation champion - engaging, challenging and leading for increased offsite construction.

 Interested in joining PrefabNZ?
 Find out more here